-The term “matrix management” and the idea of a matrix organisation, generally gets a bad press.
+The term “matrix management” and the idea of a matrix organization, generally gets a bad press.
 If you search online you will see lots of examples and articles about the disadvantages of the matrix.
 The sentiment on Twitter is similar, pretty negative.

-In our own research we found that over 90% of FTSE and Fortune 50 companies operated some form of matrix structure, the only ones that didn’t were either purely national companies or simple organisations such as commodity exporters.
+In our own research we found that over 90% of FTSE and Fortune 50 companies operated some form of matrix structure, the only ones that didn’t were either purely national companies or simple organizations such as commodity exporters.

 Basically, if you have any form of globally integrated operation you probably have some form of matrix.